-The developmental studies program at Navarro College provides basic skills development in the areas of reading, writing, mathematic and study skills for students who are underprepared for college-level studies.
-Students whose scores fall below the minimum standards on an approved placement test are required to enroll and participate in developmental classes or a non-course-based activity until competency is achieved.
-Failure to attend or participate in developmental studies classes will subject the student to being administratively withdrawn from college.
+The developmental studies program at Navarro College provides basic skills development in the areas of reading, writing, mathematic and study skills for students who are underprepared for collegelevel studies.
+Students whose scores fall below the minimum standards on the TSI placement test (TSIA or TSIA2) are required to enroll and participate in developmental corequisite classes or a non-course-based corequisite activity until competency is achieved.
+Failure to attend or participate in developmental studies classes will result in the student being dropped from the class.
+If a student is dropped from one section of a corequisite pairing, the student will be dropped from both sections.